-Earth grounding connection is essential before connecting supply.
+Earth grounding connection is essential before connecting to the AC supply.

 The positive DC busbar is connected to the grounding point in the rear of the system using a copper bar.
-The grounding pole of the system is located in the rear right corner if no cover installed.

 - 1. Switch off all breakers on the distribution panel. - 2.
 Connect an insulated cable with a cross-sectional area of 16mm (5AWG) between the earth connection point of the system and the Main Earth Terminal (MET). - 3.
 Tighten the cable connection to a torque of 8 Nm.